jfmartinz/ResourceHub/App Development/readme.md

 ### Books

-> You can refer these books on App Development.
+> You can refer to these books on App Development.
 They are listed below:

 <table width="100%">
       <tr>
-        <th>Book</th>
+        <th>Resource Name</th>
         <th>Description</th>
       </tr>
        <tr>